django-commons/django-typer/doc/source/shell_completion.rst

 1. Ensure that your shell is configured to support completions.
 2. Use the :mod:`~django_typer.management.commands.shellcompletion` command to install the completion hook for your Django manage script.
+This usually entails adding a specifically named script to a certain directory or adding lines to an existing script.
+The :mod:`~django_typer.management.commands.shellcompletion` command will handle this for you.

-It can be frustrating to debug why completions are not working as expected.
 The goal of this guide is not to be an exhaustive list of how to enable completions for each supported shell on all possible platforms, but rather to provide general guidance on how to enable completions for the most common platforms and environments.
 If you encounter issues or have solutions, please `report them on our issues page <https://github.com/bckohan/django-typer>`_

 Windows
 -------